Padmashree College

 Delivering a speech with confidence is crucial to engaging your audience.
 Here are some techniques for delivering a speech with confidence:

 1. Use Vocal Delivery: Use vocal delivery to engage your audience.
 This includes varying your tone, pitch, and pace to keep the audience interested and engaged.
 A monotonous voice can easily bore an audience and make them lose interest in your speech.
-It's important to practice and vary your vocal delivery to keep your audience engaged.
+It's essential to practice and vary your vocal delivery to keep your audience engaged.

 2. Practice, Practice, Practice: Practice makes perfect, and this is especially true for public speaking.
 Practice your speech as much as possible before you deliver it.
 Record yourself practicing and watch it back to see where you can improve.
 Practicing will help you feel more comfortable with your speech and give you the confidence to deliver it successfully.